What Vitamins Should Seniors Take? Evidence-Based Guide (2026)

 5. Magnesium: The Relaxation Mineral

 Why It Matters: Magnesium is involved in over 300 enzyme reactions, including muscle and nerve function, blood sugar control, and blood pressure regulation.
-Many seniors are deficient due to diet, medications, or reduced absorption.
+Up to 50% of Americans don't get enough magnesium from their diet, with older adults being particularly at risk according to the NIH.

 Symptoms of Deficiency: